-- a. he or she is a relative of a citizen of the European Union not listed above, if - 1. in the State of which he or she is a national or in the State in which he or she was granted residence, he or she lived in the same household before entering the territory of the EU citizen; - 2. he or she is dependent on for maintenance or other necessary care provided by an EU citizen or his or her spouse, or if he or she was so dependent immediately before entering the territory in the State of which he or she is a national or in the State in which he was authorised to reside; or - 3. he or she cannot take care of himself or herself for serious health reasons without the personal care of an EU citizen; or - b. he or she has a lasting partnership with an EU citizen that is not a marriage and they live together in the same household; in assessing the permanence of the partnership, particular account shall be taken of the nature, strength and intensity of the relationship.
+a. he or she is a relative of a citizen of the European Union not listed above, if

+1. in the State of which he or she is a national or in the State in which he or she was granted residence, he or she lived in the same household before entering the territory of the EU citizen;

+2. he or she is dependent on for maintenance or other necessary care provided by an EU citizen or his or her spouse, or if he or she was so dependent immediately before entering the territory in the State of which he or she is a national or in the State in which he was authorised to reside; or b. he or she has a lasting partnership with an EU citizen that is not a marriage and they live together in the same household; in assessing the permanence of the partnership, particular account shall be taken of the nature, strength and intensity of the relationship.